Halog-E Side Effects

 Applies to halcinonide topical: topical application cream, topical application ointment, topical application solution

-In addition to its needed effects, some unwanted effects may be caused by halcinonide topical (the active ingredient contained in Halog-E).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, halcinonide topical (the active ingredient contained in Halog-E) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin